Welcome to HYCH!

 LaShone Wilson

-LaShone became a certified Bikram yoga teacher in 2012 after practicing in the hot room regularly for over 6 years.
-In addition to Bikram Yoga she teaches children’s Hatha Yoga at BYCH and DC public schools.
-LaShone has star quality and is adored by student of all ages.
+LaShone became a certified Bikram yoga teacher in 2012 after practicing at HYCH regularly for over 6 years.
+In addition to Bikram Yoga she teaches children’s Hatha Yoga at HYCH and DC public schools.
 She believes strongly that “yoga and life are one.”
 She describes how life reflects yoga as yoga reflects life and that yoga can be used as a tool for fulfillment.
 LaShone explains, “Yoga helps us to examine our true self, starting and ending with our breath.
 As we enter the room, the issues of life accompany us and with each posture we open our minds and bodies while recognizing our limits but often overcoming them as we grow.”
 She has found that alignment through the breath and postures is satisfying but also truly different each day.
-LaShone Wilson is also the CEO and Founder of One Breath at a Time, LLC, which has created a dynamic curriculum with enough flexibility to effectively teach yoga and mindfulness to children of varying physical capabilities and learning styles.
+LaShone Wilson is also the CEO and Founder of One Breath at a Time, LLC, which has created a dynamic curriculum with enough flexibility to effectively teach yoga and mindfulness to children of varying learning styles.

 Allison Key